Schopenhauer – A Deep Scrutiny of his Philosophy and Ideas

 The absurdity of reality has always been the main area of interest for most western philosophers.
 Schopenhauer, in his attempt to create meaning out of this absurdity, illuminated a very pessimistic rhetoric.
 Take for example the following passage from “The World as Will and Representation”:

-“And to this world, to this scene of tormented and agonised beings, who only continue to exist by devouring each other, in which, therefore, every ravenous beast is the living grave of thousands of others, and its self-maintenance is a chain of painful deaths; and in which the capacity for feeling pain increases with knowledge, and therefore reaches its highest degree in man, a degree which is the higher the more intelligent the man is; to this world it has been sought to apply the system of optimism, and demonstrate to us that it is the best of all possible worlds.
+“And to this world, to this scene of tormented and agonised beings, who only continue to exist by devouring each other, in which, therefore, every ravenous beast is the grave of thousands of others, and its self-maintenance is a chain of painful deaths; and in which the capacity for feeling pain increases with knowledge, and therefore reaches its highest degree in man, a degree which is the higher the more intelligent the man is; to this world it has been sought to apply the system of optimism, and demonstrate to us that it is the best of all possible worlds.
 The absurdity is glaring.”

 It is self-evident that his inner world is tormented due to the absurdity that is prevalent all over our existence.